Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Appendix

-We evaluate integrating \emph{Prophet} early-commit \cite{li2025knowbefore} into \textbf{CadLLM}.
+We evaluate integrating \emph{Prophet} early-commit \cite{li2025knowbefore} into \textbf{CadLLM} (Table~\ref{tab:appendix-prophet}).
 On GSM8K at $g{=}256$ (single H100), enabling Prophet increases throughput and reduces function evaluations, but it also lowers accuracy, overlapping with the role of our adaptive-steps policy.
 As a result, we keep Prophet \emph{disabled by default}; it remains an optional speed knob for deployments that can trade a few accuracy points for lower latency.
+It is also noteworthy that the original idea of Prophet was explored on top of LLaDA.
+On the other hand, we are the first to exhaustively explore the validity of this idea in the context of fast-dLLM and added their orthogonal support to ours.
+In our evaluation, fast-dLLM remains the main baseline, as it is the current training-free SoTA baseline with static decoding framework.